 Since the elevated bile acid in your blood can cause complications for baby, your provider may encourage an early delivery.
 It is often recommended that labor be induced in the 37th or 38th week (3).
 This allows baby to remain inside the womb long enough for lungs to mature, but not any longer than is necessary.

 Complications of Cholestasis of Pregnancy

 ICP resolves after delivery, typically within days, so there are no expected long-term complications.
 During pregnancy, it is possible for a woman to develop a vitamin K deficiency because of a reduced ability to absorb fat-soluble vitamins (4).
 For this reason, your doctor may prescribe a vitamin K supplement.
 Vitamin K is necessary for normal blood clotting.
 Thus, a lack of vitamin K can lead to postpartum hemorrhage — excessive bleeding after delivery.
 Though this complication is rare, your doctor or midwife will monitor your levels and treat a deficiency if necessary.

 Possible complications for baby if mom has ICP include:

-- Premature birth – This may be due to spontaneous early labor.
-This can be as high as 20-40% if mom is not being treated (5).
+This may be due to spontaneous early labor which can be as high as 20-40% if mom is not being treated (5).
 Why?
-There is some research to suggest that increased bile salts make mom more sensitive to oxytocin, and thus more likely to contract early (6).
-Premature birth can also result of needing to deliver a distressed baby early through induction.
+Some research suggests that increased bile salts make mom more sensitive to oxytocin, and thus more likely to contract early (6).
+Premature birth can also result from needing to deliver a distressed baby early through induction.
 Premature babies can have various health complications, including respiratory distress syndrome due to immature lungs.

-- Meconium aspiration – A distressed baby is more likely to poop out meconium–baby’s first stool–while in the womb instead of after delivery.
+A distressed baby is more likely to poop out meconium — baby’s first stool — while in the womb instead of after delivery.
 Baby may breathe this meconium into his lungs, which can lead to respiratory problems at birth.